 - List the required podcast tags and required episode tags.

-How to Start Building Your Own Podcast Audience
+How to Monetize Your Podcast

-Podcasting offers some distinctive benefits to marketers in 2020 and beyond.
+Podcasting offers some distinctive benefits to marketers in 2022 and beyond.
 It’s an engaging, personal medium, mobile-friendly, and built for today’s on-the-go, multitasking consumer.

 For marketers, podcasts offer more opportunities to reach new audiences.
 It’s no longer just your website, social channels, and YouTube channel.
 It’s Apple Podcasts, Google Podcasts, Stitcher, the Assistant Directory, and if you play your cards right, a prominent place in the Featured Snippets.